Department of Labor Logo United States Department of Labor

 In calculating the index, price changes for the various items in each location are averaged together with weights that represent their importance in the spending of the appropriate population group.
 Local data are then combined to obtain a U.S. city average.
 Because the sample size of a local area is smaller, the local area index is subject to substantially more sampling and other measurement error than the national index.
 In addition, local indexes are not adjusted for seasonal influences.
 As a result, local area indexes show greater volatility than the national index, although their long-term trends are quite similar.
 NOTE: Area indexes do not measure differences in the level of prices between cities; they only measure the average change in prices for each area since the base period.

-The Chicago-Gary-Kenosha, IL-IN-WI Core Based Statistical Area includes Cook, DeKalb, DuPage, Grundy, Kane, Kendall, Lake, McHenry, and Will Counties in Illinois; Jasper, Lake, Newton, and Porter Counties in Indiana; and Kenosha County in Wisconsin.
+The Chicago-Naperville-Elgin, IL-IN-WI Core Based Statistical Area includes Cook, DeKalb, DuPage, Grundy, Kane, Kendall, Lake, McHenry, and Will Counties in Illinois; Jasper, Lake, Newton, and Porter Counties in Indiana; and Kenosha County in Wisconsin.

 Information in this release will be made available to individuals with sensory impairments upon request.
 Voice phone: (202) 691-5200; Telecommunications Relay Service: 7-1-1.